-At the time, I didn’t think that a keto version of a Jaffa cake was even possible.
+At the time, I didn't think that a keto version of a Jaffa cake was even possible.
 But then I came across these tiny bottles of orange oil at our local organic store.
-The first time I used it, was when making Jaffa chocolate butter butter.
+The first time I used it, was when making Jaffa chocolate butter.
 As soon as I smelled the orange oil, I thought: I want keto-friendly Jaffa cakes!

 I guess if you don't know where to buy orange oil or orange extract, orange zest might come to rescue in this recipe.
 The trouble for me was finding orange jelly around here.
 So I decided to make my own, using orange tea, the orange oil, and a couple of tablespoons of sugar-free orange marmalade.
 Plus gelatine, of course.
 Even though the jam is relatively low in carbs, I don't want to use it too much, because it contains sorbitol, and I like to stay away from sweeteners other than stevia and erythritol.

 Making these Jaffa cakes has taught me a few things.
 For example, I had no idea they originated in the UK, and are almost 90 years old!
 The cake layer is called sponge cake, which is a type of cake that does not involve leaveners.
 Instead, air is suspended in the batter through mixing to give volume.
-Plus, the cake layer is so simple to make and the texture so nice, I’m going to use it more often in other recipes.
-For example, the next time I make tiramisu I’m going to go for this exact sponge cake.
+Plus, the cake layer is so simple to make and the texture so nice, I'm going to use it more often in other recipes.
+For example, the next time I make keto matcha tiramisu I'm going to go for this exact sponge cake.

 Please, do note that making orange jello for the cakes can probably be a diverse procedure.
 I improvised a lot, which means you can do the same, and make it your own way, or simply buy sugar-free jelly if you can.
-I also used macadamia butter (because I luuuuuv it so much), but I think any other nut butter, especially almond butter, should work equally well.
+I also used macadamia nut butter (because I luuuuuv it so much), but I think any other nut butter, especially almond butter, should work equally well.

-Thus, the macronutrients are going to change a bit if you change the ingredients, obviously. 🙂 Plus, you might use a different type chocolate than me (I used a mixture of 99% Lindt, and 85% Cavalier, stevia-sweetened), which can also alter the macronutrient count.
+Thus, the macronutrients are going to change a bit if you change the ingredients, obviously.
+Plus, you might use a different type of chocolate than me (I used a mixture of 99% Lindt, and 85% Cavalier, stevia-sweetened), which can also alter the macronutrient count.
 The higher the cocoa %, the lower the carbs.